 Making a WWVB simulator:

-For a signal source I didn't have handy a synthesized 60 kHz generator (I could have built one, though) but I did have an audio generator built into a service monitor that could produce a 30 kHz sine wave.
-Frequency stability is important as the bandwidth of these receivers is just a few Hertz and not only would it be rather tricky to set a free-running oscillator exactly on-frequency, but it would unrealistic to expect it to stay within +/- 1 or 2 Hz over a period of several days without a bit of extra care.
+For a signal source I didn't have handy a synthesized 60 kHz generator (I could have built one, though) but I did have a synthesized audio generator built into a service monitor that could produce a 30 kHz sine wave.
+Frequency stability is important as the bandwidth of these receivers is just a few Hertz and not only would it be rather tricky to set a free-running oscillator exactly on-frequency, it would also be unrealistic to expect it to stay within +/- 1 or 2 Hz over a period of several days without a bit of extra care.
 Since this audio generator could produce about 5 volts (at 600 ohms impedance) of nice, stable audio signal at 30 kHz I just needed to double the frequency.

 That's what full-wave bridge rectifiers are for!